 Title IX, formally known as Title IX of the Education Amendments of 1972, mandates that no person shall be excluded from participation in or discriminated against on the basis of sex in programs or activities at educational institutions that receive federal financial assistance.
-Acts of sexual violence, harassment and/or misconduct are forms of sex discrimination and are in violation of Title IX.
+The University has an obligation to make reasonable efforts to investigate and address complaints or reports of sex discrimination, including but not limited to, sexual violence, sexual harassment, sexual assault, stalking, dating/domestic violence, retaliation, and other related forms of sex discrimination or sexual misconduct, whenever it becomes aware of such a complaint or report.
+Collectively, these terms are referred to in this policy as "Sexual Misconduct."
 Inquiries regarding the application of Title IX and other laws, regulations and policies prohibiting discrimination may be directed to:

-Kellie Slappey Nothstine

-Dean of Campus Life and Title IX Coordinator

-Wallace Student Center, Room 237

-P.O.
-Box 95, Buies Creek, NC, 27506
+Kellie Slappey Nothstine Dean of Campus Life and Title IX Coordinator Wallace Student Center, Room 237 P.O.
+Box 95 Buies Creek, NC, 27506

-(910) 893-2039
+Telephone: (910) 893-2039

-Fax (910) 893-1534

-nothstine@campbell.edu
+Email: nothstine@campbell.edu